XinRong1999/Auto-DRT/README.md

 | Generated icon assets | macOS app icon | Generated from project icon script/assets | Project license needs manual confirmation |
 | `tools/make-icon.mjs` | Optional icon generation helper | Project source; not required to run the app | Project license needs manual confirmation |

-No copied logos, paid fonts, external images, minified vendor files, or remote CDN dependencies were found during the current review.
-If future third-party libraries are added, their licenses should be listed here before release.
+This project was created by the author with assistance from Codex AI.
+All source code, interface elements, text, and visual assets are intended to be original.
+No copied logos, paid fonts, external images, minified vendor files, or remote CDN dependencies were intentionally included.

+Any similarity to third-party works is unintended.
+If a potential infringement issue is identified, please contact the author so that the relevant content can be reviewed and modified or removed promptly.

 ## Troubleshooting